Museum News

 Go winter, and come not again.

-The End of the Christmas Season
+Candlemas and the End of Christmas

 Candlemas Today

-Whether through the glow of a candle, the warmth of a shared meal, or the hopeful anticipation of spring, Candlemas continues to light the way forward, bridging the past with the present.
+Whether marked by a glowing candle, a shared meal, or the hopeful anticipation of longer days, Candlemas continues to bridge the past and the present.